mkaz/termgraph/README.md

 # Termgraph

-A python command-line tool which draws basic graphs in the terminal.
+A command-line tool that draws basic graphs in the terminal, written in Python.

 Graph types supported: